Vinith25/file-management/README.md

 How to run the Online Notes Sharing System Project using PHP and MySQL:

-1. Download the file manager.rar file
+1. Download the file manager.rar file on "main" Branches or (Optional) switch Branches to select "master" / <>code / Download ZIP and follow on step (2.) to run the project.

 2. Extract the file and copy file manager folder🗂️